Aspects of a phase transition in high-dimensional random geometry: Phase transitions in portfolio optimization under the variance and the maximal loss risk measure

 \subsection{Risk measures}

 The purpose of this subsection is to indicate the finance context, in which the geometric problem discussed in this paper appears.
 A portfolio is the weighted sum of financial assets.
 The weights represent the parts of the total wealth invested in the various assets.
 Some of the weights are allowed to be negative (short positions), but the weights sum to 1; this is called the budget constraint.
 Investment carries risk and higher returns usually carry higher risk.
 Portfolio optimization seeks a trade-off between risk and return by the appropriate choice of the portfolio weights.
 Markowitz was the first to formulate the portfolio choice as a risk-reward problem \cite{Markowitz1952Portfolio}.
 Reward is normally regarded as the expected return on the portfolio.
 Assuming return fluctuations to be Gaussian-distributed random variables, portfolio variance offered itself as the natural risk measure.
 This setup made the optimization of portfolios a quadratic programming problem, which, especially in the case of large institutional portfolios, posed a serious numerical difficulty in its time.
 Another critical point concerning variance as a risk measure was that variance is symmetric in gains and losses, whereas investors are believed not to be afraid of big gains, only big losses.
 This consideration led to the introduction of downside risk measures, starting already with the semivariance \cite{Markowitz1959}.
 Later it was recognized that the Gaussian assumption was not realistic, and alternative risk measures were sought to grasp the risk of rare but large events, and also to allow risk to be aggregated across the ever inscreasing and increasingly heterogeneous institutional portfolios.
 Around the end of the eighties Value at Risk (VaR) was introduced by JP Morgan \cite{Morgan1995Riskmetrics} and subsequently it was widely spread over the industry by their RiskMetrics methodology \cite{Riskmetrics1996}.
-VaR is a high quantile, a downside risk measure.
+VaR is a high quantile, a downside risk measure{\footnote{Note that in the literature the profit and loss axis is often reflected, so that losses are assigned positive sign.
+It is under this convention that VaR is a high quantile, rather than a low one.}}.
 It soon came under academic criticism for its insensitivity to the details of the distribution beyond the quantile, and for its lack of sub-additivity.
 Expected Shortfall (ES), the average loss above the VaR quantile appeared around the turn of the century \cite{Acerbi2001ESasatool}.
 An axiomatic approach to risk measures was proposed by Artzner et al. \cite{Artzner1999Coherent} who introduced a set of postulates any coherent risk measure was required to satisfy.
 ES turned out to be coherent \cite{Acerbi2002Expected,Pflug2000Some} and was strongly advocated by academics.
 After a long debate, international regulation embraced it as the official risk measure in 2016 \cite{Basel2016Minimum}.